-(1) Location.
-Six bendway weirs will be constructed at Fair Landing extending riverward from the right descending bank of the Mississippi River between River Miles 633R and 635R in Phillips County, Arkansas.

-(2) Size.
-The proposed bendway weirs will vary from approximately 400 to 500 feet in length with crown widths of approximately 14 feet.

-(3) Type of Habitat.
+- (1) Location.
+Three bendway weirs will be constructed at Barfield extending riverward from the right descending bank of the Mississippi River near River Mile 812R in Mississippi County, Arkansas. - (2) Size.
+The proposed bendway weirs will vary from approximately 600 to 700 feet in length with crown widths of approximately 6 feet. - (3) Type of Habitat.
 The bendway weirs will be placed in the swift currents along an outside bend in the lower Mississippi River.
-The weirs will tie into the existing revetted bank, will extend riverward along the primarily sand river bottom, and will remain at least 30 feet or more underwater even at low river stages.

-(4) Timing and Duration of Discharge.
+The weirs will tie into the existing revetted bank, will extend riverward along the primarily sand river bottom, and will remain at least 30 feet or more underwater even at low river stages. - (4) Timing and Duration of Discharge.
 The proposed construction would last approximately 90 days.
-Construction is typically conducted during the low water season extending from September through December.

-f.
+Construction is typically conducted during the low water season extending from August through December; however, construction may extend later in the year to avoid peak towing season if the navigation channel becomes too narrow to permit safe passage.
+Stone paving along the bank adjacent to and downstream of Weir #3U is planned to be conducted after the bald eagle nesting season (between 30 June and 15 December) to avoid the bald eagle nest located 630 feet downstream. - f.
 Description of Disposal Method.
 Barge mounted draglines equipped with rock buckets will pull stone from floating barges into the river at the construction sites.